preactjs/enzyme-adapter-preact-pure/compat/README.md

 # enzyme-adapter-preact-pure/compat

-This sub-package contains the code for providing better compatibility with React's enzyme adapter.
-Using the renderers contained in this sub-package would be useful for teams migrating a large enzyme test suite from React to Preact.
+This sub-package contains the code for providing better compatibility with React's Enzyme adapter.
+Using the renderers contained in this sub-package would be useful for teams migrating a large Enzyme test suite from React to Preact.

 It includes some code copied from other code bases to better match Preact and React's behavior.
 Those specifics are called out below.